idvorkin/idvorkin.github.io/_td/machine-learning.md

 Web Services, like Microsoft's Cognitive Services and Amazon Translate, expose models for your application to use.

-### Building an ML model by training an ML algorithm.
+### Building an ML model by training an ML algorithm

 This is the same as using data structures and algorithms to build high level libraries.
 Think of creating a file system from B-Trees.